ml-struct-bio/cryodrgn/README.md

 * Generation of a template jupyter notebook that may be used for further interactive analyses, visualization, and volume generation
 * Generation of a template jupyter notebook for particle filtering and selection

-Example usage to analyze results from the direction `02_vae_256_z10` containing results after 50 epochs of training:
+Example usage to analyze results from the direction `01_cryodrgn256` containing results after 25 epochs of training:

-    $ cryodrgn analyze 02_vae_256_z10 49 --Apix 1.31
+    $ cryodrgn analyze 01_cryodrgn256 24 --Apix 1.31

 Notes:

-[1] By default, volumes are generated at k-means cluster centers with k=20.
-Note that we use k-means clustering here not to identify clusters, but to segment the latent space into k chunks and generate structures from different regions of the latent space.
-For clustering of the latent space, we recommend performing this analysis in the provided jupyter notebook using your favorite clustering algorithm (https://scikit-learn.org/stable/modules/clustering.html).
+[1] Volumes are generated after k-means clustering of the latent embeddings with k=20 by default.
+Note that we use k-means clustering here not to identify clusters, but to segment the latent space and generate structures from different regions of the latent space.
+The number of structures that are generated may be increased with the option `--ksample`.

 [2] The `cryodrgn analyze` command chains together a series of calls to `cryodrgn eval_vol` and scripts that can be run separately for more flexibility.
-The scripts are located in the `analysis_scripts` directory within the source code.
+These scripts are located in the `analysis_scripts` directory within the source code.

 ### Generating additional volumes